ARM-software/CMSIS-View/Examples/Fault/B-U585I-IOT02A/README.md

 ## Build and Run

+### Build and Run with uVision

-To try the example do the following steps:
+To try the example with uVision, do the following steps:
  1. Open the `Fault.uvmpw` in the uVision
  2. Build the `Project: Fault_S` project
  3. Build the `Project: Fault_NS` project